 There are a variety of program-specific scholarships available for students in both Engineering + Technology and Construction Management programs.
-Most of the scholarships available through the College of Engineering and Technology require students to complete and file a Free Application for Federal Student Aid (FAFSA) as soon as the application opens, typically on October 1 of the school year before the aid would be used.
+Students are required to complete and file a Free Application for Federal Student Aid (FAFSA) for need-based scholarships.
 The university's Office of Financial Aid can give students complete information about other financial aid options, including grants, work-study and loans, as well as dates and deadlines for aid applications.

 Carlton and Margaret Couch Scholarships - Awards are available to students majoring in electrical engineering and electrical and computer engineering technology.